why is hotel wifi so bad

 Is WiFi a Less Priority for Hotels?

 This is often the case with WiFi networks that aren’t openly displayed throughout the hotel.
-Typically, hotels cram their equipment into closets, maintenance areas, and even false ceilings so things don’t look messy and that the WiFi network doesn’t mess the aesthetics of the place.
+Typically, hotels cram their equipment into closets, maintenance areas, and even false ceilings so things don’t look messy and that the WiFi network doesn’t mess with the aesthetics of the place.

 But there’s a caveat to this.

-It’s also possible that the hotel is using 802.11n routers which don’t perform as well as newer standards such as 802.11ac.
+It’s also possible that the hotel is using 802.11n routers, which don’t perform as well as newer standards such as 802.11ac.
 Let’s put it this way: the difference is 2340 Mb/sec as opposed to 600 Mb/sec.

-When you combine all of these factors and the fact that the hotel network is being split between hundreds of guests, you end up being stuck in a severe bottleneck.
+When you combine all of these factors and the fact that the hotel network is being split between hundreds of guests, you end up stuck in a severe bottleneck.

 How to Fix a Slow Internet Connection